 We see from the national profile that the average ordinary council meeting attendance per college in 2009 - an average for the first four meetings for which attendance was indicated by college council secretaries - was 11 out of a national average of 13 members per council.
 Well above 50% of members attended ordinary council meetings nationally, then - a robust state of affairs.
-This compares with a provincial average of 10 out of 11 persons per college council.
-Against the backdrop of these national and provincial averages, Tshwane North achieved an average attendance figure of 6 out of a possible 10 members per ordinary council meeting - well below the national average.
+This compares with an impressive average attendance figure of 8 out of 11 persons per college council at the provincial level, which is matched in this college.